sartak/advent-of-code/2023/README.md

 For part 2 I did the dumbest possible thing for rolling in each direction: copy-paste the code four times, and adjust the deltas.
 I made up for that with a quick insight into how to avoid doing a billion iterations though.
 I realized that the pattern must repeat pretty quickly (and indeed it does: in my input, after the 150th cycle, it reverts back to cycle 108).
 I found that by hashing the map after each cycle (well, specifically just the position of each `O` to cut down on calculation time).
 Then, once we've found the repeat, we can advance the cycle counter quickly without having to simulate the rolling.
 I'm sure smarter folks than I just used modular arithmetic here, but I didn't want to have to fret about off-by-one errors.
 So instead I just enter a hot loop where I add `150-108` to the cycle count until I'm about to hit the 1 billion mark.
 Then I resume the normal simulations.
 This whole rube goldberg device runs in about 400ms; Rust my beloved.

+# Day 15

+Pretty smooth.
+Part 2 required a bunch of fiddly reading comprehension, but I'm glad it didn't involve probing or other sophisticated hash table mechanics.

 # Results

 | Day | #1 Time  | #1 Rank | #2 Time  | #2 Rank |